bluenovaio/bluenovaio.github.io/docs/getting-started/autogenerate-tests.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Auto-Generate Your First Test

+Acceptance Criteria:
-Instructions on how to auto-generate your first test
+1. MUST describe how to auto-generate a test locally
+2. MUST provide instructions on where auto-generation will work and how to ensure you can reduce the risk it won't (aka let's scope this for them)
+3. SHOULD include a video of us doing this ourselves